Bhattacharya-Lab/DConStruct/README.md

 - The list of Target IDs of CASP12 and CASP13 FM targets can be found [here](data/CASP12_13_FM.txt)
 - The list of PDB chains of 510 membrane protein dataset can be found [here](data/Membrane_510.txt)
 - The list of PDB chains of EVfold dataset can be found [here](data/EVfold_15.txt)

+## Cite

+If you find DConStruct useful, please cite our paper in bioRxiv available as preprint.